MantasPauliukonis/survival-clicker2-proposal/README.md

 Skills level up as actions associated with them are executed *(debatable)*.
 Actions fill experience bar of each corresponding skill.

+As skill level increases various perks are unlocked.

 Experience needed for next level is calculated using:
 `baseExperience * 1.2^(currentLevel - 1)`